wernerglinka/glinka.dev.2024/src/content/blog/web-component-truncated-ap-title-span.md

                   return value.charAt(0).toUpperCase() + value.slice(1);
                 }

+                /**
+                *
+                * @param {*} str
+                * @returns An AP style formatted string
+                * Simple implementation of title-casing according to the AP Stylebook.
+                * One general rule is to capitalize the first word, the last word, and
+                * all words in between except for certain short conjunctions,
+                * prepositions, and articles.
+                */
                 apStyleTitleCase(str) {
                   if (!str) return ''
                   const lowercaseWords = ['a', 'an', 'and', 'at', 'but', 'by', 'for', 'in', 'nor', 'of', 'on', 'or', 'so', 'the', 'to', 'up', 'yet'];